-Kevs and Locks
+Keys and Locks

 Room keys are issued when students check in to their residence hall.
 The key must be returned when the student changes or vacates the room, usually at the end of the University year.
-Should a resident lose a key or fail to return their key when checking out he/she will be subject to a replacement charge, depending on the residence hall, (to cover costs of a new lock and keys).
+Should a resident lose a key or fail to return their key when checking out he/she will be subject to a replacement charge, depending on the residence hall (to cover costs of a new lock and keys).
 Lost keys should be reported to the Resident Assistant immediately and to the Student Life Office during the next business day.
 Students are not permitted to duplicate their room keys.
 Because campus residences are already equipped with a lock, other locking devices are not permitted.
 Unauthorized locks will be removed at the student's expense.
+Students occasionally lock themselves out of their room or building.
+Students are encouraged to call a roommate, suitemate, or apartment-mate first, then their RA second, to unlock their door.
+If none of those persons are available, or it is during quiet hours, students should call Campus Security.
+Students who call Campus Security to be let into their room or dorm building more than two times a semester will be issued a fine for each additional instance.